South-Paw/flickr-viewr/README.md

 Assume that the app and the data set will grow over time, so the initial architecture needs to take this into account.

-Need to be able to run: `npm install` / `npm start` in the root of the project and have the app run locally (In the latest Chrome/Firefox, don't worry about supporting older browsers).
+Need to be able to run: `yarn` / `yarn start` in the root of the project and have the app run locally (In the latest Chrome/Firefox, don't worry about supporting older browsers).

 ## License